NeuromorphicProcessorProject/snn_toolbox/docs/source/guide/installation.rst

 To get the latest version, checkout the `repository <https://github.com/NeuromorphicProcessorProject/snn_toolbox>`_.
 In the toolbox root directory ``snn_toolbox/``, run ``pip install .``.

-.. note:: Do not use ``python setup.py install`` because easy_install caused the installation to fail on some platforms due to dependency issues.
+.. note:: Using easy_install via ``python setup.py install`` has been reported to fail on some platforms due to dependency issues.

 Additional tools
 ----------------